The Best $2000 Premium Gaming PC Build – April 2026

 This Month’s Build, Powered by AMD and Nvidia!

-For April 2025, the $2,000 Premium Gaming PC Build features the AMD Ryzen 7 9700X 8-core CPU, which is the new undisputed king in its price range.
-The 9700X will be driving the new Nvidia GeForce RTX 5070 Ti 16GB, which matches the Radeon RX 7900 XTX and GeForce RTX 4080 at a lower price.
-From a gaming point of view, the 9700X/RTX 5070 Ti combo delivers amazing high-end performance that will be hard to top with anything that’s coming down the pike.
+For April 2026, the $2,000 Premium Gaming PC Build features AMD’s Ryzen 7 7700X 8-core CPU, which may be a generation old now, but it’s a shockingly-good value thanks to a recent price drop, making it the new undisputed king in its price range.
+The 7700X will be driving the Nvidia GeForce RTX 5070 12GB, which despite a recent increase in GPU prices across the board, is available near its MSRP.
+From a gaming point of view, the 7700X/5070 combo delivers amazing high-end performance that will be hard to top with anything that’s coming down the pike.

-And the quality runs deep in this system, as proven by the premium 2TB PCIe Gen 4 solid-state drive, offering plenty of speed and capacity for a serious gaming collection.
-You also get a full 32GB of fast DDR5-6000 CL30 RAM and a 750W Gold-rated power supply.
-Bringing it all together is the Lian Li 216 high-airflow case and a powerful 360mm liquid cooler.
+And the quality runs deep in this system, as proven by an ultra-premium 2TB PCIe Gen 5 solid-state drive, plus 16GB of fast DDR5-6000 CL30 RAM.
+Also on board is a powerful 360mm liquid CPU cooler and a 750W Gold-rated power supply.
+Bringing it all together is the Lian Li Lancool 216 high-airflow case for great looks and performance!

 Parting Thoughts